 TurkTelekom is the major landline supplier in Turkey.
 Not long ago, they have acquired two other companies who were offering GSM and ISP services.
-As the acquisition time over, they've started to reshape their structure from 'house of brands' to 'branded house' ideology.
-Which meant all off their services were going to be served under one brand.
+As the acquisition time over, they’ve started to reshape their structure from ‘house of brands’ to ‘branded house’ ideology.
+Which meant all of their services were going to be served under one brand.
 This also meant that they were going to merge their management departments as well.

 Bridge to be built

 The moment I’ve stepped into the project I’ve noticed there was a huge communication issue between the client departments.
 As I was also alien to their terminology, I’ve asked if we could meet physically in the same room twice a week.
 That way I could able direct questions in their presence.
 So my tasks can get verified by all sides at once.
 After a couple of meeting sessions, client stakeholders decided to keep the meeting another hour after my session.
 Because that also created a ground for them to discuss more on other topics as well.